Jackpot (game show): NBC (1974–1975)

 The network's head of daytime programming, Lin Bolen, placed Jackpot at Noon eastern (11:00 AM Central), where the venerable Jeopardy! had run for nearly eight years.
 Jeopardy! brought in audiences who did not ordinarily watch daytime television, such as businessmen and college students, primarily due to its intellectually challenging game play; these people often watched the show during their lunch hour on TV sets at restaurants, college student centers, or bars rather than at home.
-The move of Jeopardy! to 10:30/9:30 would cause an audience loss that Jackpot!, aimed at a more traditional female audience, was unable to replace.
+The move of Jeopardy! to 10:30/9:30 caused an audience loss that Jackpot!, aimed at a more traditional female audience, was unable to replace.

 Jackpot replaced The Who, What, or Where Game via a scheduling shuffle with the aforementioned Jeopardy! and Baffle.
 The breakout popularity of CBS' youth-oriented serial The Young and the Restless led to an erosion of Jeopardy!'s audience, and the new show inherited the ratings problems.
 Still, Jackpot! managed to earn respectable ratings throughout 1974; it looked at one point to be more promising than its sister show, The $10,000 Pyramid, during the latter's final month on CBS (but before its move to ABC in May, where it became a hit).
-Nonetheless, Y&R would break into the daytime Nielsen top ten by early 1975.
+Nonetheless, Y&R broke into the daytime Nielsen top ten by early 1975.

 Edwards hosted Jackpot at the same time he was hosting the Chuck Barris-produced game show Treasure Hunt.
 Jackpot taped in New York City while Treasure Hunt was taped in Los Angeles.
-Not only was Edwards one of the first hosts to host more than one game show simultaneously, he also was one of the first to work bi-coastally, a practice that became much more common for celebrities in the future.
+Not only was Edwards one of the first hosts to host more than one game show simultaneously, he also was one of the first to work bi-coastally (Dick Clark and Gene Rayburn did the same), a practice that became much more common for celebrities in the future.